 Information about Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the National Cricket Centre in Brisbane.

-Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the National Cricket Centre in Brisbane.
-The SSSM unit operates to provide Australian cricket with a competitive advantage on the world stage.
-The Australian Institute of Sport and the Australian academic sector are key partners in the sport science sport medicine program.
+Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the Bupa National Cricket Centre in Brisbane.
+The SSSM unit includes all doctors, physiotherapists, strength & conditioners, dietitians, psychologists, biomechanistics and sports scientists.
+It operates to provide Australian Cricket with the highest level of sports science and sports medicine services and a competitive advantage on the world stage.
+The State and Territory Cricket Associations and the Australian academic sector are key partners in the sport science sport medicine program.
 Major focus areas are outlined below.

 Scientific and Medical Research and Development

-Target research areas are prioritised by Cricket Australia in consultation with key stakeholders such as state and territory cricket associations, high performance program staff and the Australian Institute of Sport.
-Cricket Australia also collaborates with specialist sport science and medical experts as part of the Sport Science Medicine Advisory Group (SSMAG).
-Cricket Australia runs a yearly research grant scheme for Australian based researchers interested in conducting studies into the scientific and medical aspects of cricket.
-The SSMAG plays a key role in reviewing these proposals and providing advice to Cricket Australia regarding the proposals scientific rigour, feasibility and practical benefits to cricket.
+Target research areas are prioritized by Cricket Australia in consultation with key stakeholders such as state and territory cricket associations and high performance program staff.
+Cricket Australia also collaborates with specialist sport science and medical experts as part of the Cricket Australia Research Committee (CARC) that approves or rejects any new research projects and funding for projects.
+Research grants are provided by Cricket Australia through the SSSM unit for projects that meet the criteria of CARC.
 Much of this research is conducted through the external grant system or through internal PhD scholarship holders.